OwenT2424/operating-systems-cw-journal/week2.md

 This section defines the performance testing approach that will be used later in the coursework to evaluate system behaviour under different workloads.
-Performance testing will be conducted remotely from the Linux Mint workstation using SSH-based monitoring tools and scripts.
+Performance testing will be conducted remotely from the Linux Mint workstation using SSH-based monitoring tools and scripts [1].

-Key performance metrics to be monitored include CPU usage, memory usage, disk activity, and network utilisation.
+Key performance metrics [2] to be monitored include CPU usage, memory usage, disk activity, and network utilisation.
 These metrics will be collected during baseline operation and while test applications are running on the Ubuntu Server.